Dhaka stocks rise for fifth straight day

 The major index of the Dhaka Stock Exchange (DSE) extended its gaining momentum as it surged for the fifth successive day today largely thanks to a spike in the prices of the blue-chip shares.

-The shares of Renata, BSRM Steel, BAT Bangladesh, MJL, Grameenphone, Bangladesh Monospool Paper Manufacturing, Sea Pearl, Unilever Consumer Care, LafargeHolcim, and Prime Bank rose significantly.
+The shares of Renata, BSRM Steel, BAT Bangladesh, MJL, Grameenphone, Bangladesh Monospool Paper Manufacturing, Sea Pearl, Unilever Consumer Care, LafargeHolcim, and Prime Bank are among the blue-chip stocks that rose significantly.

-Renata dominated the pullers' index with a rise of 12.93 percent.
-BSRM Steel jumped 2.28 percent.
+Renata dominated the pullers' index with a rise of 12.93 percent when BSRM Steel jumped 2.28 percent.

 The DSEX, the benchmark index of the country's prime bourse, edged up 3.01 points, or 0.06 percent, to close the day at 5,247.